Scottsboro Boys: Appeal to United States Supreme Court

 The case went to the United States Supreme Court on October 10, 1932, amidst tight security.
 The ILD retained Walter Pollak to handle the appeal.
 The Attorney General of Alabama, Thomas E. Knight, represented the State.

 Pollak argued that the defendants had been denied due process: first, due to the mob atmosphere; and second, because of the strange attorney appointments and their poor performance at trial.
 Last, he argued that African Americans were systematically excluded from jury duty contrary to the Fourteenth Amendment.

 Knight countered that there had been no mob atmosphere at the trial, and pointed to the finding by the Alabama Supreme Court that the trial had been fair and representation "able."
 He told the court that he had "no apologies" to make.

 In a landmark decision, the United States Supreme Court reversed the convictions on the ground that the due process clause of the United States Constitution guarantees the effective assistance of counsel at a criminal trial.
-In an opinion written by Associate Justice George Sutherland, the Court found the defendants had been denied effective counsel.
+In an opinion written by Associate Justice George Sutherland, the Supreme Court found the defendants had been denied effective counsel.
 Chief Justice Anderson's previous dissent was quoted repeatedly in this decision.

-The Court did not fault Moody and Roddy for lack of an effective defense, noting that both had told Judge Hawkins that they had not had time to prepare their cases.
+The Supreme Court did not fault Moody and Roddy for lack of an effective defense, noting that both had told Judge Hawkins that they had not had time to prepare their cases.
 They said the problem was with the way Judge Hawkins "immediately hurried to trial."
 This conclusion did not find the Scottsboro defendants innocent but ruled that the procedures violated their rights to due process under the Fifth and Fourteenth Amendments.
 The Supreme Court sent the case back to Judge Hawkins for a retrial.